 As there are levels to artistic influence, there are levels to corniness.
 Some artists are seen as uninspired wave-riders who jumped on trendy sounds once they hit their creative peaks.
 Other artists are deemed artistically corny from the start.
 Some artists are only corny in their persona or opinions on a certain topic, while other artists display unoriginal and cynical critiques of society and the rap game in a number of areas.

 If anything, this discussion proves that it is very difficult for a hip-hop artist to remain 100% refreshing and unique throughout their career.
 At some point, the vast majority of rappers do something or have a period in their career that can be considered corny by the masses.
 If not, it’s a huge accomplishment.
-But if so, your favorite rapper being labeled “corny” is not always a full-on attack on their ability, worthiness, or significance to their fans and the culture.
+But if so, your favorite rapper being labeled “corny” is not always a full-on attack on their ability, worthiness, or significance to the culture.

 UPDATE 2/10/2021: Edited for brevity and list of non-corny rap veterans.
 Cue the JPEG album.